 Fortunately, there’s now a mini market at Paine Grande, which is apparently open from 7am.
 But if you’re setting out really early like us, perhaps have something you can eat on the go for this final morning.

-Ferry departure times from Paine Grande and Pudeto change throughout the year so be sure to check the schedule when you’re planning your w trek itinerary, and adjust your final day hiking start time to ensure you arrive back at Paine Grande at least 30 minutes before the ferry departs.
+Departure times change from month to month, as do the number of daily sailings.
+So be sure to check the boat schedule when you’re planning your W trek itinerary, and adjust your final day hiking start time to ensure you arrive back at Paine Grande at least 30 minutes before the boat is due to depart.

 We board the late morning catamaran for our return to the eastern side of the park.
 The boat trip across Lake Pehoé offers spectacular views of the entire mountainscape we’ve spent the last five days traversing.
 It’s an epic perspective of the W panorama and a mesmerising finale to our W trek itinerary.